NCAR/GeoCAT/pages/contributing.md

-Much, if not all, of GeoCAT's software assets (code, documentation, example data sets), like many, many open development projects, are maintained in a GitHub repository.
-More will be said on working with GitHub later, but for now it is only important to understand that GeoCAT is split into multiple repositories (repos), and what each of those repositories contains.
+Much, if not all, of GeoCAT's software assets (code, documentation, example data sets), like many, many open development projects, are maintained in a GitHub repository (repo).
+More will be said on working with GitHub later, but for now it is only important to understand that GeoCAT is split into multiple repositories, and what each of those repositories contains.
 An overview of the various repositories that comprise GeoCAT is described below.
 A diagram showing the various dependencies between the repos is available here: